CojaDev/Restorani_Subotica2/README.md

 - **Restaurant Listings**: Browse a comprehensive list of restaurants in Subotica.
 - **Search and Filter**: Easily search and filter restaurants by various criteria such as cuisine, location, and rating.
-- **Restaurant Details**: View detailed information about each restaurant, including address, contact info, menu, and customer reviews.
+- **Restaurant Details**: View detailed information about each restaurant, including address, contact info and menu.
-- **Reservations**: Make reservations directly through the website.
+- **Order**: Make orders directly through the website.(this works only on phone)
-- **User Accounts**: Register and log in to manage your reservations and submit reviews.

 ## Technologies Used

 - React
-- Redux
-- Node.js
-- Express
-- MongoDB
+- NextJs
 - TailwindCSS

 ## Installation